Colombia

 Our Work in Colombia

-HIAS Colombia focuses on the prevention and response to GBV, community-based mental health and psychosocial support, economic inclusion, and protection actions including temporary housing and supplementary food support.
-Working closely with government institutions, partner organizations, the private sector, and refugee communities, HIAS Colombia promotes local integration and access to rights and services.
+HIAS focuses on the prevention of and response to violence against women, girls, and vulnerable populations, as well as providing community-based mental health and psychosocial support, economic empowerment, and protection actions.
+Working closely with government institutions, partner organizations, the private sector, and refugee, migrant, and host communities, HIAS Colombia promotes local integration and access to rights and services.
+HIAS operates with the support of AECID, DAFI, ECHO, NIH, the Hilton Foundation, the Swiss Agency for Development and Cooperation (SDC), and UNHCR Colombia.

 HIAS’ community-based mental health programs promote the well-being of individuals, families, and communities affected by crisis and conflict so they can heal and rebuild their lives.